Yogi06-U/Placement-Cell-Project/README.md

 Database Configuration :
 In the database.py file, you must enter your database password.
-Create a database named- ""Create the SQL tables in SQL-workbench.
+Create a database named- "pcell".
+Create the SQL tables in SQL-workbench.
 Afterward, you can insert some sample data into the tables.

 SQL Schema :